 The key to formulating a successful tenant experience strategy is to think about it holistically.
 Mostly this means thinking outside the walls.
 The reality is that everything—from the commute to the neighborhood to the common areas to suite itself—impacts each individual occupant’s experience at a commercial building.

 At first blush, this seems overwhelming.
 How can property management be expected to deliver a great tenant experience when so many parts of it are outside of the building’s control?
 It’s easy to panic and try to grab more control, often by adding expensive amenities in the building.
-But taking some time to reflect yields a liberating insight: It will never be property management’s role to provide every single element of the experience directly.
+But taking some time to reflect yields a liberating insight: It will never be the property manager’s role to provide every single element of the experience directly.

 Instead, commercial building owners and managers have a different role to play, one they are uniquely positioned to perform.
 And that role is that of a curator—identifying the best of what makes it great to work in their buildings, packaging it together, and communicating it to the ones who need to know.
 Being a good curator means answering two important questions: What information should I share, and how should I share it?
 (We already know that the who part is essentially the entire population of building occupants.)